 While on the subject of a few days around Northumberland, my brain wandered inland to Wooler where I began to consider using St. Cuthbert’s Way for heading west to Kirk Yetholm.
 Transport (on Sundays and bank holidays, that is; it’s reasonable on other days) and other practicalities set me to considering the following of the Borders Abbeys Way for getting to Kelso for onward travel.
 Another walking option in the area would be going east along St. Cuthbert’s Way towards the coast where travel connections are better of a Sunday.

-As promised, here is an account of my trip to Pembrokeshire last weekend.
+Here is an account of my trip to Pembrokeshire last weekend.
 An article in TGO and the gift of a fine weekend propelled a somewhat hastily arranged visit.
-The fact that I was in Ireland on what turned out to be a gardening holiday (yes, work rather than leisure) didn’t give me any more time to pull myself together.
+The fact that I was in Ireland on what turned out to be a gardening holiday (yes, work rather than leisure) didn’t allow me any more time to pull myself together.
 As if that weren’t enough, a Friday afternoon meeting threatened to derail an already precarious plan.

 Nevertheless, I did get there in the end.
 After work, I headed south-west on a journey that took me around by Birmingham.
 Bristol and Swansea.
 Defeating the conspiracy of a late First Great Western express to scupper the last leg of the journey, I got to Carmarthen almost as planned (even if I was 20 minutes late!); the provision by FGW of a taxi from Swansea helped towards that end.

-My journey home took me through Cardigan, Aberystwyth, Shrewsbury and Crewe but this was more direct than the way that I came and could be way I would go if I got the opportunity to return again.
+My journey home took me through Cardigan, Aberystwyth, Shrewsbury and Crewe, but this was more direct than the way that I came and could be the way I would go if I got the opportunity to return again.
 After all, there is much more to see.
-For instance, the Preseli hills are definitely worthy of exploration and I only sampled a fraction of the 186 mile (299 km) length of the Pembrokeshire Coast Path (though the heavily-industrialised section around Pembroke and Milford Haven is an acquired taste).
+For instance, the Preseli hills are definitely worthy of exploration and I only sampled a fraction of the 186 mile (299 km) length of the Pembrokeshire Coast Path (though the heavily industrialised section around Pembroke and Milford Haven is an acquired taste).